Gastrointestinal Stromal Tumor (GIST)

 Diagnosis of GIST

 Your healthcare provider may ask about your symptoms and check for growth in your abdomen.
-They may order the following tests for the diagnosis of GIST:
+They may order the following tests for the diagnosis of a tumor:

 • Imaging tests: These tests help find the location and size of your tumor.
 Tests may include ultrasound, CT, MRI, and PET scans.